 Think you might have fibromyalgia?
-If you notice any of the following symptoms, be sure to talk to your doctor:
+Talk to your doctor if you notice any of the following symptoms:

 If your doctor thinks your symptoms could be caused by fibromyalgia, he or she may diagnose the condition through a physical exam called a tender point exam.
 A questionnaire may also be used to help with the diagnosis.
 Finally, a lab test and x-rays may be used to rule out other health problems.

-Andrew G. Clair, PhD is a Senior Director within Medical Affairs at Pfizer.
+Andrew G. Clair, PhD was Senior Director within Medical Affairs during his time at Pfizer Inc.

 - 1. Lawrence RC, Felson DT, Helmick CG, Arnold LM et al. Estimates of the prevalence of arthritis and other rheumatic conditions in the United States.
 Arthritis Rheum.
 2008 Jan; 58(1): 26-35. doi: 10.1002/art.23176

 - 2. Wolfe F, Smythe HA, Yunus MB, Bennett RM et al. The American college of rheumatology 1990 criteria for the classification of fibromyalgia.
 Arthritis Rheum.
 1990 Feb; 33(2): 160-172. doi: 10.1002/art.1780330203

 - 3. Arnold LM, Crofford LJ, Mease PJ, Burgess SM et al. Patient perspectives on the impact of fibromyalgia.
 Patient Educ Couns.
 2008 Oct; 73(1): 114-120. doi: 10.1016/j.pec.2008.06.005